bhoomijn/python-basics-to-projects/README.md

 # Python Basics to Projects 🚀

-This repository documents my complete Python learning journey — from basics to mini projects — before starting M.Tech AIML at VIT Bhopal.
+This repository documents my complete Python learning journey — from basics to mini projects — before starting M.Tech AIML at VIT.
 It includes daily practice codes, exercises, and projects that showcase my progress in programming and problem-solving.

 ![Python](https://img.shields.io/badge/Python-3.10-blue.svg)